 However, CBD is many people’s preferred choice because it does not display any psychoactive properties.
 That is, it won’t get you high at all.

 As far as treatment methods go, many people like to apply infused topical CBD creams and ointments directly to herpes sores.
 The quickest and most direct use of CBD for herpes, though, is in the form of oil.
-Oil tinctures are more potent than creams and are able to pack more CBD molecules in a smaller volume.
+CBD oils are more potent than creams and are able to pack more CBD molecules in a smaller volume.
 Therefore, they are able to fend off HSV pathogens and clear up the inflammatory-induced sores and blisters faster.
-Simply place a few drops of oil directly onto the affected area, and massage gently for about 90 seconds to ensure proper absorption.
-Wash your hands thoroughly after application to avoid spreading the virus.

-One thing we will mention, though, if you’re planning on using CBD oil for herpes, is to pay close attention to the product you’re choosing.
+If using CBD oil for herpes, pay close attention to the product you’re choosing.
 For the past three years, the FDA has been issuing warning letters to several companies for advertising “CBD oils” that contain little to none of the active cannabinoid.
 To help ensure that you’re getting a reliable product that actually has pure CBD, we’ve listed a few of the brands below that we consider the most reliable and most reputable over the last several years.